 - 1. An Accessory Solar Energy Generation System shall be permitted wherever accessory structures or uses are permitted and shall conform to the standards for such accessory structures or uses of the applicable zoning district(s). - 2.
 A roof-mounted Accessory Solar Energy Generation System shall be excluded when calculating the maximum building height set forth in the applicable zoning district(s).
-The maximum height of a ground-mounted Accessory Solar Energy Generation System shall be 35 feet, or the maximum height set forth for the underlying Zoning district(s) pursuant to Article IV of this Ordinance, whichever is less.

-- 3. Roof-mounted Accessory Solar Energy Generation Systems are not subject to Site Plan Review. - 4.
-Ground-mounted Accessory Solar Energy Generation Systems accessory to uses other than Single-Family and Duplex dwellings are subject to Site Plan Review by the Freeport Staff Review Board, per Section 602 of this Ordinance.
+The maximum height of a ground-mounted Accessory Solar Energy Generation System shall be 25 feet or the height of the principal structure, whichever is less. - 3.
+Roof-mounted Accessory Solar Energy Generation Systems are not subject to Site Plan Review. - 4.
+Ground-mounted Accessory Solar Energy Generation Systems accessory to uses other than single and two family dwellings are subject to Site Plan Review by the Freeport Staff Review Board, per Section 602 of this Ordinance.